Vuxoni/Core-Configuration-Docs/_configplist/02-AMD/01-Desktop/04-5XXX/05-Kernel.md

 <h2 class="key-title">Force</h2>

-Used for loading Kexts off system volume, only relevant for older operating systems where certain kexts are not present in the cache, i.e IONetworkingFamily in 10.6.
+Used for loading Kexts off system volume, only relevant for older operating systems where certain kexts are not present in the cache, i.e IONetworkingFamily in Mac OS X 10.6.

 <h2 class="key-title">Patch</h2>

-Patches both the kernel and Kexts.
+This section is for setting up byte-level patching of the kernel.
+For AMD CPUs, this is where the AMD vanilla kernel patches are placed.

 <h2 class="key-title">Quirks</h2>

-Placeholder Text instructing user what to set.
+Quirks are a set of OpenCore settings that are configured to suit specific hardware and operating system combinations.

 | Key  | Type | Value | Description
 | ----- | ----- | ----- | ----- |